 Small, Deborah A. and Nicole M. Verrochi (2009), “The Face of Need: Facial Emotion Expression on Charity Advertisements,” Journal of Marketing Research, 46 (December), 777-787.

-Nicole adores spending time with her husband and son, particularly exploring all the different Pittsburgh museums.
+Nicole loves spending time with her family, especially visiting the many Pittsburgh museums and parks.
 To relax, she also enjoys painting and drawing in her home studio.